This Southwestern slaw brings smoky spice and a bright pop of lime to every crunchy bite.

 1(14 to 16-ounce) bag coleslaw mix (shredded carrots and cabbage)*,

-½cuplight mayonnaise or non-fat plain Greek yogurt, see notes
+½cuplight mayonnaise or non-fat plain Greek yogurt, or a mix of both, see notes

 2tbsplime juice, start here; see below for adding more